PoisotLab/ms_network_prediction/manuscript.md

 ## What does interaction strength mean?

 ## How are interaction strengths actually inferred?
+- Insert text here
+- Insert text here
+- Refs, Refs

 ## Could we use hypergraphs and multi-layer networks to predict more interactions?